Greek Steam merchant

 |Cargo||7700 tons of manganese ore|

-About 15.40 hours on 3 Oct, 1939, the Diamantis (Master Panagos Pateras) was hit by one torpedo from U-35 and sank 40 miles west of the Scilly Islands.
+About 15.40 hours on 3 October 1939 the unescorted and neutral Diamantis (Master Panagos Pateras) was hit by one torpedo from U-35 and sank about 40 miles south-southwest of the Scilly Islands.
 She had been stopped in bad weather by the U-boat at 13.15 hours and the crew was ordered to abandon ship.
 After the first two G7a torpedoes fired exploded prematurely, a G7e torpedo was fired and worked correctly.
 Because the lifeboats were not suited for use in the bad weather, Lott decided to take all crew members aboard and landed them the next day in Dingle Bay, Ireland.